 participate in the lottery drawing; however, hunters are NOT guaranteed a site in which to hunt.
 Depending on the number of hunters participating in the drawing, there may be times when there are more hunters than available sites.
 Hunters not drawing a site may be turned away until a site is vacated.

-d) Hunters wishing to switch blinds in the field can do so by contacting a ranger at the Ranger Station via phone after 9:00 a.m., at (410) 641-3030, press 3 then 1.
-Hunters are required to speak to an employee at the ranger station.
+d) Hunters wishing to switch blinds in the field can do so by contacting a ranger at the Ranger Station via phone after 9:00 a.m., at (443) 669-7039.
+Hunters are required to speak to an employee at the ranger station to switch.
 Messages/voicemails are not valid.

 NOTE: If any sites are available following the morning drawing, the remaining sites will be assigned on a first-come first-served basis.

 5. No more than three people, including any observers, total in a blind or area.

 6. Designated Boat-In sites: Area F, Area G, Area 3, Area 6, Area 8, Area 19 are designated as Boat-in sites and will be available on a first-come, first-served basis.
 Hunters boating into these sites are not required to sign-in or attend the lottery.
 Hunters who take migratory game birds at these sites are required to call their take at (443)669-7039.
 A voicemail message must be left with your name, DNR number, and the species, sex and number of migratory game birds taken.